 But, if you become an au pair, all of these issues are quickly and easily dealt with for you so you don't really have to worry about any of them.
 You'll hopefully have a lovely host family and a home base right away in your new city, helping you to avoid homesickness and settle in faster.

-(Ok, maybe you'll need to work out your visa but that's do-able - if not, you can get help from us on Patreon.)
+(Ok, maybe you'll need to work out your visa but that's do-able - if not, you can get help from us here.)

 2. Best Authentic Cultural Experience Possible